 I started my career in microbiology at CPA laboratory, a small independent food and water analytic lab whilst at college and it was here that I developed an interest in microbiology.
 I then completed both a BSc and MSc in Biomedical Science at Kingston University, followed by a PhD at the same institution, working on examining the characteristic between clinical isolates of methicillin resistant - and -sensitive Staphylococcus aureus collected from both UK and Maltese hospitals.
 I then carried out a three year post-doc on the antimicrobial property of natural product and copper against a range of clinical important bacteria.
 In 2009 I started as lecturer at Kingston University and became Senior Lecturer of Microbiology in 2011.
+In Septermber 2019 I took over a the course leader for Biomedical Science.
 I am currently part of multidisciplinary working on antibiotic resistance and nature products.
-I am currently a member of the executive committee Society for Applied Microbiology.

 I lecturer microbiology (mainly bacteriology) across all level from 3-7

 I am the Course Leader for the BSc (Hones) in biomedical Science, a Institute of Biomedical Science accredited degree